Dylan Slevin: 2023

 In January 2023, he took part in the PDC Q-School qualifying tournament.
 On the fourth day of the tournament finals, he obtained a PDC Tour Card for the next two years.
 In early February, he made his debut at 2023 PDC Players Championship 1.
 He advanced to the semi-finals, where he lost to Jamie Hughes 7–2 in legs.

 He took part in the 2023 UK Open where he defeated Maik Kuivenhoven, Shaun Wilkinson and Robbie Knops, before losing to Joe Cullen 10–7 in legs.
 In March he won his first PDC Development Tour title, winning 2023 Development Tour 2 by beating Luke Littler 5–4 in the final.
-Slevin made his PDC European Tour debut at the 2023 Austrian Darts Openwhere he lost to John Henderson 6–4 in legs.
+Slevin made his PDC European Tour debut at the 2023 Austrian Darts Open where he lost to John Henderson 6–4 in legs.
 He appeared in seven European Tour events during the season, but failed to qualify for 2023 European Championship.

 He finished on 65th place of Players Championship Order of Merit, initially not qualifying for 2023 Players Championship Finals.
 However, ninth seed Danny Noppert withdrew prior to the tournament due to the imminent birth of his second child and Slevin came directly into the draw to replace him.
 In the first round he lost in a deciding leg to Matt Campbell 6–5.

 Slevin was able to qualify for 2024 PDC World Darts Championship, finishing in 50th place on the PDC Pro Tour Order of Merit.